ben1alonzo/web-portfolio/README.md

 # Welcome to my website
-After years of web dev side projects for businesses, individual clients, friends and family, this was a long time coming.
-I am excited to have a platform where I can showcase my passions, skills, and creativity.
+After years of web dev side projects for businesses, individual clients, friends and family, I am excited to have my own platform where I can showcase my passions, skills, and creativity.

 ### React + Vite template